There are five main types of fatigue on top of the “I’m not getting enough sleep” kind.

 - post-exertional malaise lasting more than 24 hours (exhaustion and increased symptoms) following physical or mental exercise

-- unrefreshing sleep . joint pain (without redness or swelling)
+- unrefreshing sleep, muscle or joint pain (without redness or swelling)

 - persistent muscle pain

 - headaches of a new type or severity